 - are missing a significant amount of bone in the back of your jaw

 - are missing most of the maxillary teeth and require support for dental implants to secure a dental bridge or overdenture.

 A small incision is made in the premolar or molar region to expose the jaw bone.
 A small window opening is cut into the bone, and the membrane lining the sinus is pushed upward.
 The underlying space is filled with bone grafting material.
 After the bone is implanted, the incision is sutured and the healing process begins.
 After several months of healing, the bone becomes part of the patient’s jaw and dental implants can be inserted and stabilized in the newly formed sinus bone.

 If enough bone between the upper jaw ridge and the bottom of the sinus is available to stabilize the implant, sinus augmentations and implant placement can be performed at the same time.
 Dr. Lee is trained in the newest bone/ implant placement techniques called the Bone Ring procedure.

-Sinus augmentation procedures are generally performed at Dr. Lee‘s outpatient surgical facility in association with the Ambulatory Surgical Center at our Lady of Mersey Hospital in Anderson.
+Sinus augmentation procedures are generally performed at Dr. Lee and Dr. Khan‘s outpatient surgical facility in association with the Ambulatory Surgical Center at our Lady of Mersey Hospital in Anderson.